-The Institute of Technology Sligo Access Office has a specific responsibility to support students attending the college who have a disability or additional needs due to chronic illness.
+The ATU Sligo Access Office has a specific responsibility to support students attending the college who have a disability or additional needs due to chronic illness.

 It is the responsibility of any student with a disability or additional needs to make contact with the Access Office at the beginning of each academic year so that their needs can be reviewed.
-The Institute of Technology Sligo cannot take responsibility for failing to support a student where the student has not identified their needs to the Access Office.
+ATU Sligo cannot take responsibility for failing to support a student where the student has not identified their needs to the Access Office.
 Supports for students with disabilities are continuously being developed and it is important that students make themselves aware of these developments.

 In registering with the Disability Support Service, the Disability Officer will agree an individual support plan tailored to the specific requirements of that student with referrals to other members of college staff only as appropriate.

 The Disability Support Service acts as an advocate on behalf of the students with a disability, students with Autism or an additional need in ATU Sligo.

 By registering with the Disability Support Service, supports can be requested and developed in relation to academic and physical requirements within the college on the student’s behalf.

 An application can be made to the Higher Education Authority for funding to facilitate the student in his / her studies, purchase and loan equipment intended to assist the student during his / her studies at ATU Sligo.

 As it will take some time to develop some of the supports required by any student, students are urged to make contact with the Disability Support Service as soon as is possible following return to study at ATU Sligo.

 Specific procedures are in place to support students with disabilities or additional needs to perform on an equal basis as their class peers.
 Access The Policy Guidelines and Procedures for the Granting of Reasonable Accommodations in Examinations to Students with Disabilities.

 In order to provide accurate supports and accommodations, the Disability Support Service requires medical documentation from the appropriate medical professional.